History

-Cookham Dean Women's Institutewas founded in 1920.
+Cookham Dean Women's Institute was founded in 1920.
 A meeting was held in the Drill Hall – now the Village Hall - and according to the minutes about 50 women attended.
 The rules and meanings of an Institute were explained and it was unanimously decided to go ahead.
-The meetings generally followed the same pattern as they do today (if it's notbroke don't fix it).
+The meetings generally followed the same pattern as they do today.

-In November 1931 the Institute was offered a small piece of land for a hall on the corner of Sterlings Lane,behind the Church at a rent of one shilling a year.
-Funds were raised by the members for the purchase and erection of a First World War prefabricated wooden building (the Hall the Institute meets in today).
+In November 1931 the Institute was offered a small piece of land for a hall on the corner of Sterlings Lane, behind the Church at a rent of one shilling a year.
+Funds were raised by the members for the purchase and erection of a First World War prefabricated wooden building (the Hall where the Institute meets today).
 In March 1932 the first meeting was held there.
-By March 1954 the owner of the land died and the site was sold.
-In 1956 notice was given to quit and the hall was dismantled and the pieces lay under a tarpaulin for many months in a corner of the church orchard.
+By March 1954 the owner of the land had died and the site was sold.
+In 1956 notice was given to quit and the hall was dismantled.
+The pieces lay under a tarpaulin for many months in a corner of the church orchard.

-There was great difficulty infinding an alternative piece of land but after a long search the Church Commissioners were persuaded to rent the Institute a small area of glebeland.
-The rent increased so that finally after long and difficult negotiations the land was purchased in 1981.
+There was great difficulty in finding an alternative piece of land but after a long search the Church Commissioners were persuaded to rent the Institute a small area of glebe land.
+The rent increased so that finally, after long and difficult negotiations the land was purchased in 1981.
 In 2003 the institute was bequeathed a generous legacy from a past member which made it possible to extend and renovate the Hall and make it the attractive and comfortable meeting place that it is today.
-The hall and garden are owned and maintainedby the members.
+The hall and garden are owned and maintained by the members of Cookham Dean Women's Institute.

 The County Chairman, Mrs Jean Sheppard declares the newly renovated Hall open.